- Buy & sell US stocks with zero commission.

 - NAGA.
 Available in Australia since late 2020, NAGA has a similar mix of tradable assets and social trading, i.e. their version of eToro's CopyTrader.

-Quickly compare eToro versus similar brokers with these helpful side-by-side comparisons.
+Quickly compare eToro versus similar brokers for tradable markets and assets, account funding options, minimum deposit amounts, fees and more with our helpful side-by-side comparisons.

 - CommSec vs eToro